 I love meeting new people, so the first phone screen is one of my favorite parts of the hiring process.
 There really is no magic with early phone screens.
 Are you a human?
 Check.
 Do you understand what job you’re applying for?
 Check.
 I typically do a quick resume review to fill in any gaps I may have, review the job description to answer any questions the candidate may have, and chat a bit about the company and the general hiring process.

 Stage Three: Engineering Interview

-Part One: The Skills Evaluation Scorecard
+Part One: Competency Scorecard

-I have assembled a skills evaluation scorecard with general categories and conversation starters for each major topic.
+I have assembled a competency scorecard with general categories and conversation starters for each major topic.
 I have provided an example completed scorecard below.
 The expected outcome is not for every candidate to perfectly answer each topic in the scorecard, but to be used as an overall indicator of the candidate’s skills.
 It’s also extremely important to note that if the interviewer is not familiar with any of the topics in the scorecard they should be strongly encouraged to review the subject material, or possibly move to a different department - preferably in a competitor’s organization.

 Under the Python Language Skills heading I have the topic Logging.
 I may start a conversation with something along the lines of, “I tend to run into code bases where some modules rely on print statements and others rely on the logging module.
 What is your preferred method for reconciling the two strategies?”
 If you’re solid enough in Python you’ll know that question has a fairly straightforward answer, yet still leaves plenty of room for discussion.
 I feel this method gives the interviewer an easy handle to score with and keeps things moving along when a candidate is not well versed in any particular subject.
 I use simple ballot boxes to check off skills, topics, and subjects as they are discussed during the interview.